ClickWiki/clickwiki.github.io/wiki/fusion-3.md

 * There may be support for **some** of these: Cross platform shaders, cross platform zoom, sub-events, (real) global events, renaming qualifiers and unique instances.
 [1](https://community.clickteam.com/threads/90248-Your-comments-please-on-this-negative-rating-for-MMF-2-5?p=651486&viewfull=1#post651486)

 # Presentation
-James and Anders introduce and present technical details of the inner workings at (Click Convention 2013)[clickconvention].
+James and Anders introduce and present technical details of the inner workings at [Click Convention 2013](/clickconvention/).

 <iframe width="560" height="315" src="//www.youtube.com/embed/PhAF6u-2nuY" frameborder="0" allowfullscreen=""></iframe>